ListenFirstMedia/lf-cli/README.md

   $ lf-cli auth:token

 OPTIONS
-  -A, --account-id=account-id  swith accounts (overrides profile setting) -h, --help                   show CLI help
+  -A, --account-id=account-id  switch accounts (overrides profile setting) -h, --help                   show CLI help
   -p, --profile=profile        the name of the configuration profile --silent                     hide spinners and other log output

 DESCRIPTION
   This command provides the ability to obtain an access token via the OAuth 2.0 client credentials workflow.
   The process authenticates using the Client ID and Client Secret found in the lf-cli configuration profile.
   The access token will be written to stdout.